ik4vrb/ds-4002-team-aai-project-1/README.md

 ## Reference
-  - All references should be listed at the end of the Readme.md file
-  - (Use IEEE Documentation style (link))
-  - Include any acknowledgements
-  - Include (by link) your MI1 and MI2 assignments
-  -
 [1] “Vote For the Best Book,” The New York Times, November 24, 2024.
 [Online], Available: https://www.nytimes.com/interactive/2021/11/24/books/best-book-vote.html.
 [Accessed Sept.
 18, 2023].

 [2] Project Goal: [M1 Project 1](https://docs.google.com/document/d/1i4sS1NQyEUDuwy_ixIY1v-LkcXKPx7PHKQ6wzbPDzV4/edit?usp=sharing)